 This debate is complex --please learn more and do not simply accept sound bites.

 Natural or not?
 You decide.
 Here's a link if you want a much more detailed answer to the question "What if global warming is just a natural cycle?"

 Murphy's law: Accidents happen.

 List published by the Sierra Club of various fracking disasters.

 States record fracking industry accidents, but apparently not very accurately.
 Pennsylvania's Dept. of the Environment (DEP) reported 271; buried in Folders were 1,275 water complaints Pennsylvania Fracking Water Contamination Much Higher Than Reported

-People with asthma who live near bigger or larger numbers of active unconventional natural gas wells operated by the fracking industry in Pennsylvania are 1.5 to four times likelier to have asthma attacks than those who live farther away, new Johns Hopkins Bloomberg School of Public Health research suggests.
+People with asthma who live near active unconventional natural gas wells operated by the fracking industry in Pennsylvania are 1.5 to four times likelier to have asthma attacks than those who live farther away, new Johns Hopkins Bloomberg School of Public Health research suggests.

 The findings, published July 18 in JAMA Internal Medicine, add to a growing body of evidence tying the fracking industry to health concerns.
 Health officials have been concerned about the effect of this type of drilling on air and water quality, as well as the stress of living near a well where just developing the site of the well can require more than 1,000 truck trips on once-quiet roads.
 The fracking industry has developed more than 9,000 wells in Pennsylvania in just the past decade.
 Read more...